bh-premnath-git/paymentservice/README.md

 ## Docker Setup

+Run `docker compose` commands from the repository root so that paths resolve correctly.
+Before starting containers, confirm that `scripts/init-db.sql` exists; Postgres uses this file to initialize the database.

 The project uses `docker-compose.yml` to orchestrate services:

 - **payment-service** – built from `app/Dockerfile`, exposes ports 8000 (HTTP) and 50051 (gRPC), and depends on Postgres.